ray-project/ray/doc/source/ray-overview/involvement.rst

-Ray is more than a framework for distributed applications but also an active community of developers, researchers, and folks that love machine learning.
+Ray is more than a framework for building distributed applications but also an active community of developers, researchers, and folks that love machine learning.
 Here's a list of tips for getting involved with the Ray community:

 - Join our `community slack <https://forms.gle/9TSdDYUgxYs8SA9e8>`_ to discuss Ray!
 The community is extremely active in helping people succeed in building their ray applications.